liuoliu/European-Football-Data-Analysis-with-SQL-and-Python/README.md

 Main research questions answered:
 1) Which team has the most consistant performance over the year?
 2) What is the relation between nr of teams and the nr of goals for each country?
-3) What factor contribute to the success of a team?
+3) What factors contribute to the success of a team?
 4) What team has the most easily impacted by the location of the game?
 Home vs Away?